 Another thing about electron-sharing is that. when atoms share electrons, they don’t always do so fairly.
 One of them may hog the shared electrons and we say the hogger is ELECTRONEGATIVE.

 Oxygen’s one of those really hoggy ones.
-And in biochemistry it shows up a lot.
-And a lot of the time it shows up double-bonded to a carbon (C).
+And in biochemistry it shows up a lot, much of the time double-bonded to a carbon (C).
 We call such a -(C=O)- a carbonyl.
-You’ll find these in a lot of places in biochemicals – it’s 1 of most important “functional groups” because the O pulling e- density away from the C makes the C more reactive because it’s positively desperate for some electron-rich friends (we call such electron-seeking things electrophiles and you can learn more about them here – http://bit.ly/2KXq9OU )
+You’ll find these in a lot of places in biochemicals – it’s 1 of most important “functional groups” because the O pulling e- density away from the C makes the C more reactive because it’s positively desperate for some electron-rich friends (we call such electron-seeking things electrophiles and you can learn more about them here – http://bit.ly/nucleophilefiles )

-A functional group’s just a commonly-found atomic combo that has certain properties that it keeps regardless of what it’s stuck onto.
+A “functional group” is just a commonly-found atomic combo that has certain properties that it keeps regardless of what it’s stuck onto.
 Like how you could tape a spoon to anything and still (albeit potentially with great difficulty) scoop ice cream with it, whereas you could tape a fork to it and not have luck – but the fork would still have its fork-useful-ness.
 More here: http://bit.ly/2IXlz0i

 So, going back to this “biochemical spoon of sorts.”
 O had 6 electrons “of its own” going into the bond, so even with those 2 electrons of is going towards the double bond, it still has 2 “lone pairs” of electrons that attract hydrogens that are attached to electronegative things like N or O and are thus (δ+).
 When an electronegative atom with a lone pair (like the O in a carbonyl) is attracted to an H attached to an electronegative thing, you get something called a hydrogen bond (H-bond).
 It’s not a strong bond like the covalent bond (no actual electron sharing, just attractions) but they can add up.
 There’s structural strength in numbers – and there are lots H-bonds in proteins!